Analyzing Fathom (FTHM) and Its Rivals

-Fathom (NASDAQ: FTHM) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it compare to its peers?
-We will compare Fathom to similar businesses based on the strength of its institutional ownership, analyst recommendations, risk, valuation, dividends, profitability and earnings.
+Fathom (NASDAQ: FTHM) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its peers?
+We will compare Fathom to similar businesses based on the strength of its earnings, dividends, analyst recommendations, risk, profitability, valuation and institutional ownership.

-This is a breakdown of current ratings for Fathom and its peers, as reported by MarketBeat.com.
+This is a summary of current recommendations for Fathom and its peers, as provided by MarketBeat.com.

 |Sell Ratings